dibalokechanda/dibalokechanda.github.io/_posts/2023-12-20-Prerequisites-for-Convex-Optimization2-blog.md

 Note that, hyperplanes do not have the restriction of going through the origin.
 If you get confused imagine hyperplanes just are lines in $\mathbb{R}^2$ and surfaces in $\mathbb{R}^3$.

-A hyperplane separate $\mathbb{R}^n$ into two half-spaces.
+A hyperplane separates $\mathbb{R}^n$ into two half-spaces.

 ## Half Spaces

-A half space is a set of points of the following form:
+A half-space is a set of points of the following form:

 $$
 \left\{x \mid a^T x \leq b\right\}(a \neq 0)
 $$

+A word of caution, even though it seems like half-space may seem like vector spaces they are not.
+That is if you pick two points from the the half-space, a linear combination of them may fall outside the half-space